-“Act as you would be, and so you shall become.”
+“Act as you would be, and so you should become.”

-“Speak your truth quietly and clearly; and listen to others, even the dull and the ignorant; they too have their story.” — Desiderate Poem
+“Speak your truth quietly and clearly; and listen to others, even the dull and the ignorant; they too have their story.” — Desiderata Poem

 The Practices in this Precept are similar to Catholicism’s Seven Spiritual Works of Mercy which are intended to relieve spiritual suffering:

 - To instruct the ignorant.